flontis/CloudComputing2020/assignment3/answers.md

 ### e.
 Fork
 Similar to CPU-benchmarking, VMs and containers introduce low CPU access overhead, which does not mitigate the performance compared to an operation on the Host.
 ### f. iperf uplink
 In general, there is a low CPU overhead for handling network traffic.
 However, the latency for the different platforms varies.
 Docker experiences a latency increase due to NAT.
 KVM experiences the same due to the virtual network device introducing latency.
+For Qemu, an E1000 PCI was emulated, resulting in, in comparison to the other systems, very slow network performance.
+The emulated E1000 PCI is in all aspects way slower than the host driver, the Qualcomm Atheros AR8161 Gigabit Ethernet.

 # Question 2
 ## Choose the guest system with the highest uplink deviation compared to the native execution and rerun the iperf3 benchmark using a public iperf3 server.
-#TODO
+Chosen server: bouygues.iperf.fr
+Guest system: Qemu (without KVM)
+Results:  94.1
+          94.2
+          94.4
+          94.3
+          94.4
+          94.2
+          92.9
+          91.4
+          91.6
+          92.7
 ## Run the same experiment using the host as a client (and the same public iperf3 server).
 Could the results from Task 3 be reproduced?
 Why?
 Why not?
-#TODO
+Chosen server: bouygues.iperf.fr
+System: native
+Results:  94.5
+          94.7
+          94.5
+          94.6
+          95.0
+          94.7
+          94.6
+          94.5
+          94.6
+          94.5
+Here, we couldn't see any deviation from host performance, but both results are also much slower than the results if the host also provides the server.
+This indicates that the bottleneck is outside of the internal network, so there has to be a bottleneck on the internet side of the router, i.e. the bandwidth the ISP provides.